valensh1/Wall-Street-Game/README.md

 ### The Challenge

 This was my first project from my General Assembly coding bootcamp class.
-The challenge was coming up with an interactive, fun and humerous 2 player game that incorporated one of my passions in life which is the stock market.
+The challenge was coming up with an interactive, fun and humorous 2 player game that incorporated one of my passions in life which is the stock market.

 ### Links